Linerre/gsuite-tools/sheet/CDL-helpers/README.md

 2. What's the patron's ID?
 3. Who is doing this operation?
 (Staff initials)

-Then, be it sending the eamil notification, sharing the file, or recording the loan, all has been automated.
+Then, be it sending the email notification, sharing the file, or recording the loan, all has been automated.
 The run of the script takes about 10 seconds.